cscart/docs/en/user_guide/addons/reward_points/products_auto.rst

 .. note ::

-    The reward points will be added to the customer's account once his/her order has the *Complete* status.
+    The reward points will be added to the customer's account once his/her order has :doc:`a status that grants reward points. <../../orders/order_statuses/set_status>`

 .. image:: img/reward_points_05.png
 	:align: center